zz85/wild-web-midi/README.md

 - 30 June 2015 - compiled to JS with emscripten to allow running in node.js and browser

 TODO
-- Allow music stop controls
+- Current playing time should use more accurate time buffers
 - Web Workers support
 - pass output through lame or other MP3 encoders for download
 - allow custom patches
 - selective download of patches (faster downloads)
+- integrate a nice player skin like https://jordaneldredge.com/projects/winamp2-js/

 DONE
-- Slider to fast seek music
+- Slider to fast seek music + stop controls
 - stream audio to Web Audio API
 - wav playback from browser
 - saving of generated wav from browser